Iglesia San Ramón Nonato: History

 The parish was erected in 1798.
 The Baroque church building was built of plastered masonry starting in 1807 and underwent significant repairs over the years, including after the 1867 earthquake and during a 1970 project that included removal and replacement of the original roof.
 Nevertheless, the building retains most of its original design, construction, and materials, including masonry walls, towers, sacristies, interior arcades, dome, and wooden spiral stairway in the south tower.
 The church's placement in the town plaza and close to the town hall reflect the Crown-mandated urban design principles of the early 19th century.
 Important artworks in the church include wooden carvings of Saint John and the Sorrowful Mother, as well as a painting of the Crucifixion that may be the work of José Campeche.

-The church building was entered on the U.S. National Register of Historic Places in 1984.
+The church building was entered on the U.S. National Register of Historic Places in 1984, and added to the Puerto Rico Register of Historic Sites and Zones in 2001.